fiznool/tomspencer.dev/src/content/blog/2020-05-22-typescript-node-2020.md

 ---
 categories:
   - nodejs
   - javascript
   - typescript
-pubDate: "2020-05-22T19:41:44+01:00"
+pubDate: '2020-05-22T19:41:44+01:00'
-description: 'It''s 2020.
-You want to build a node.js app, and you''ve heard great things about TypeScript.
-Let this post act as your guide through the forest of compilers and specifications as you navigate to the promised land: a strongly-typed node.js codebase.'
+description: "It's 2020.
+You want to build a node.js app, and you've heard great things about TypeScript.
+Let this post act as your guide through the forest of compilers and specifications as you navigate to the promised land: a strongly-typed node.js codebase."
-title: 'It''s 2020: let''s build a node.js app with TypeScript'
+title: "It's 2020: let's build a node.js app with TypeScript"
 ---

 It's 2020.
 You want to build a node.js app, and you've heard great things about TypeScript.
 You want to build it the _right way_ this time, starting with good intentions.